icehouse-ventures/laravel-chartjs/README.md

 This README, as well as the package, is in development, but will be constantly updated and I will keep you informed as soon as it is ready for production.
 Thank you for understanding.

-Any questions or suggestions preferably open a issue!
+Any questions or suggestions preferably open an issue!

 # License
 LaravelChartJs is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).